vivshaw/zettel/pages/Hans Lassen Martensen.md

+---
-tags:: Denmark, philosophy, theology, 1800s alias:: Martensen
+tags: Denmark, philosophy, theology, 1800s
+alias: Martensen
+---

 - A Danish philosopher, professor at the University of Copenhagen, and bishop
 - travelled Germany and became interested in [[Hegel]]